Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > As usual, the only limit is the Entirety of Time and Space.
 Just remember the reason and make it an Aspect of the story.

+During the last two weeks, however, the situation has changed considerably.
+It started with a sick pilgrim, or a sick priest, or perhaps a rat in the granary.
+A few days later, dozens of people were walking the streets, complaining about their cracking, dry skin, their falling teeth, eyes they could barely keep open.

+## Aspects of the story

+* &lt;Whatever your characters are doing here&gt;
+* A Time-travelling plague could Snafu the entire Continuum.